-Her research focuses on science communication, the science-policy interface and nexus-related decision making.
+Her research focuses on perceptions of climate change, science communication, the science-policy interface and nexus-related decision making and in particular her research explores the following questions:

 She has extensive expertise in designing and implementing innovative methods for collecting and analysing qualitative and quantitative data.
 Her PhD explored the role of climate messaging in overcoming perceived barriers to behaviour change and she has led research on a number of projects on science communication, co-production, practitioner evidence and the IPCC process, and nexus shocks.